nebulastream/nebulastream-dependencies/README.md

-# NebulaStream (NES) dependencies
+# NebulaStream dependencies
-This repository containes binary releases for NES's dependencies.
+This repository containes binary releases for NebulaStream's dependencies.
 It contains CI/CD scripts as well as a way to build the dependencies locally.

 ## CI/CD